Project portfolio

 Gödel, Escher, Bach companion

 An interactive, chapter-by-chapter companion to Gödel, Escher, Bach: An Eternal Golden Braid by Douglas R. Hofstadter.
+You pick a chapter, choose how much help you want (ELI5 / ELI10 / ELI20 or full embedded PDF), read on the left, and use the chapter-specific interactive on the right (formal systems, puzzles, visual demos).
 Fan-made educational project; book text is Hofstadter’s (PDFs split per chapter).

 What this is